Vince Andre C Sabellon

 The Executive Policy Brief (EPB) is a publication series on national defense and security issues by the Research and Special Studies Division (RSSD) of the National Defense College of the Philippines (NDCP).
 The views expressed in this policy brief are those of the author alone and do not necessarily reflect the views of the NDCP.
 The readers are free to reproduce copies mechanically, or to quote any part provided proper citations are made.
 Copyright © National Defense College of the Philippines (NDCP) 2023.
 All rights reserved.

-Vince Andre C. Sabellon is a Defense Research Officer I in the Research and Special Studies Division of NDCP.
-Mr Sabellon’s research interests include geopolitics, defense and security cooperation, and regionalism.
+Mr Vince Andre Sabellon is a Defense Research Officer II in the Research and Special Studies Division of NDCP.
+Mr Sabellon’s research interests include geopolitics, defense and security cooperation, maritime security, Chinese studies, and great power competition.
 For comments on the policy brief and other related engagements, please email email@example.com.

 NDCP Editorial Board